priyanshu92/priyanshu92/README.md

 ### Hi!👋

-- I am working as a Software Engineer II :computer: with Microsoft.
+- I am working as a Software Engineer :computer: with Microsoft.

-- I am part of Bing Frontend Platform Team.
-Our plaform is the ingress for Bing.com and is the frontend rendering layer powering UI for Bing including the new Bing Chat.

 - You can reach me via Twitter [@priyanshu1312](https://twitter.com/priyanshu1312) or email me at priyanshuagrawal@outlook.com.